aws/aws-sam-cli/DEVELOPMENT_GUIDE.md

     are raised by Python interpreter and usually signify a bug in your code.
 Your method must not explicitly raise these exceptions because the caller has no way of knowing whether it came from a bug or not.
-    Custom exceptions convey are must better at conveying the intent and can be handled appropriately by the caller.
+    Custom exceptions better at conveying the intent and can be handled appropriately by the caller.
 In HTTP lingo, custom exceptions are equivalent to 4xx (user\'s fault) and built-in exceptions are equivalent to 5xx (Service Fault)